daltyboy11/daltyboy11.github.io/_posts/2024-08-17-dalle-reflections.md

 <em>

-Now for the final scene, where the murderer is running around the streets mad, about to confess.
+"Now for the final scene, where the murderer is running around the streets mad, about to confess.
 Here's a passage:

 At first, I made an effort to shake off this nightmare of the soul.
 I walked vigorously -- faster -- still faster -- at length I ran.
 I felt a maddening desire to shriek aloud.
 Every succeeding wave of thought overwhelmed me with new terror, for, alas!
 I well, too well understood that to think, in my situation, was to be lost.
 I still quickened my pace.
 I bounded like a madman through the crowded thoroughfares.
 At length, the populace took the alarm, and pursued me.
 I felt then the consummation of my fate.
 Could I have torn out my tongue, I would have done it, but a rough voice resounded in my ears -- a rougher grasp seized me by the shoulder.
 I turned -- I gasped for breath.
 For a moment I experienced all the pangs of suffocation; I became blind, and deaf, and giddy; and then some invisible fiend, I thought, struck me with his broad palm upon the back.
 The long imprisoned secret burst forth from my soul.

-Can you show him in the crowd, surrounded by surprised and curious faces, with some men grabbing and restraining him because he is acting crazy right before the confession?
+Can you show him in the crowd, surrounded by surprised and curious faces, with some men grabbing and restraining him because he is acting crazy right before the confession?"

 </em>